Visit Us - Admission Prices 2019

 Focusing on education and entertainment, the museum offers a wide variety of activities to schools and the general public.
 From guided tours of the museum, to birthday parties for the kids, there is sure to be something to suit your needs.

-The museum’s exhibits take you on a journey through time, from the Earth’s very beginnings to some of the most recent animals.
+The museum's gallery exhibits take you on a journey through time, from the Earth's very beginnings to some of the most recent animals.
 Through this you can follow the evolution of life, and see just how successful the dinosaurs were while touching and feeling authentic dinosaur bones and meteorites.